thomaspwang/check-classification/README.md

 You only need perform steps 1 through 4 **once**.
 You can check if you've completed the environment by checking that a `.venv/` file exists in your local repository.

 <br> **Step 0** <br>
-If you are using SageMaker, ensure that your notebook is using at least a ml.g5.2xlarge.
-(If you want to run models in their non-quantized form, use a ml.g5.12xlarge).
-Set your volume size to 500GB EBS.
+We used AWS SageMaker notebooks throughout the development of this project.
+Ensure that your notebook is using at least a `ml.g5.2xlarge` instance.
+However, to run models in their non-quantized form, you must use at least a `ml.g5.12xlarge` instance.
+Lastly, we recommend using a volume size of atleast 500GB EBS since the LLaVA model is large.

 <br> **Step 1** <br>
 Make sure you have an updated Python version with